-The British Columbia Provincial Greenhouse Gas Emissions Inventory lists province-wide greenhouse gas emissions (GHG) and removals for the 1990 to 2018 calendar years, broken down by internationally defined emissions activity categories (fuel combustion, industrial process, etc.), by the economic sectors that produce them, and by types of greenhouse gas.
-The inventory covers emissions included in the province’s GHG targets.
+The British Columbia Provincial Greenhouse Gas Emissions Inventory lists province-wide greenhouse gas (GHG) emissions and removals for the 1990 to 2018 calendar years, broken down by internationally defined emissions activity categories (fuel combustion, industrial process, etc.), by the economic sectors that produce them, and by types of greenhouse gas.
+The inventory covers all the emissions included in the Province’s legislated GHG emissions reduction targets.
 It also includes emissions from changes in land use and forest management, which are excluded from emissions reduction targets because they are largely outside of human control, as memo items for information purposes only.

 What is the source for GHG estimates in the Provincial Inventory?

-B.C.’s methodology is described in the Provincial Inventory Methodology Book (PDF).
-The GHG estimates are taken from the National Inventory Report 1990-2017: Greenhouse Gas Sources and Sinks in Canada, Canada’s Submission to the United Nations Framework Convention on Climate Change.
+B.C.’s methodology is summarized in the Provincial Inventory Methodology Book.
+The GHG estimates are taken from the National Inventory Report 1990-2018: Greenhouse Gas Sources and Sinks in Canada, which contains detailed descriptions of the data sources used for each line item in the inventory.

 How does the Climate Action Secretariat work with Environment and Climate Change Canada and other federal agencies on GHG estimates?

-How does the Climate Action Secretariat work with other provincial ministries on the annual provincial GHG inventory?
+How does the Climate Action Secretariat work with other provincial ministries on the annual Provincial Inventory?

-The Climate Action Secretariat works closely with other B.C. ministries throughout the year to ensure that information contained in the Provincial Inventory is as accurate as possible and consistent with other government data.
+Climate Action Secretariat staff work closely with other B.C. ministries throughout the year to ensure that information contained in the Provincial Inventory is as accurate as possible and consistent with other government data.

 Are international air and marine travel emissions reported?

-These emissions are not reported in the National Inventory Report or in the Provincial Inventory as they are not included in international guidelines on assembly of national inventories (IPCC/UNFCCC guidelines).
+These emissions are not reported in the National Inventory Report or in the Provincial Inventory in accordance with international guidelines compiled by the IPCC and adopted by the UNFCCC.
 Emissions from air and marine travel originating in B.C. and ending within Canada are included in the Provincial Inventory.

 Why are B.C. thermal electricity imports not included in the reported provincial emissions?

-These emissions are not reported in the National Inventory Report since they occur outside of the province and are not included in international guidelines on assembly of national inventories (IPCC/UNFCCC guidelines).
-These emission sources are reported in the jurisdiction in which the electricity is generated.
+These emissions are not reported in the Provincial Inventory since they occur outside of the province.
+In accordance with international guidelines compiled by the IPCC and adopted by the UNFCCC, these emissions sources are reported in the jurisdiction in which the electricity is generated.

-Memo items are Provincial Inventory items presented for information and transparency purposes but not included in the provincial GHG emissions total, because they represent emissions due to natural causes largely outside of human control.
+Memo items are line items presented in the Provincial Inventory for information and transparency purposes but not included in the provincial GHG emissions total, because they represent emissions due to natural causes largely outside of human control.

-Why are unconverted forest land, wetland, cropland and settlement emissions not included in the provincial total?
+Why are unconverted forestland, wetland, cropland, and settlement emissions not included in the provincial emissions total?

-Why are afforestation and deforestation included within the provincial emissions total?
+Why are afforestation and deforestation emissions included in the provincial emissions total?

-Afforestation and deforestation are included because: (1) adequate quantification methods are available that do not lead to a tendency to over- or under-estimate B.C.’s reported emission levels; (2) there is greater direct human control over them than over other land-use sources.
+Afforestation and deforestation emissions are included because there is greater direct human control over them than over other land-use sources.
 B.C. indicated in its 2008 Climate Action Plan that actions to address forest-related emissions were an important part of reaching the Province’s GHG emissions reduction targets.
 Including afforestation and deforestation emissions in the total makes it easier for these actions to be counted.

-How does the Provincial Inventory relate to other B.C. government initiatives involving GHG emissions data, such as Carbon Neutral Government and facility reporting under the B.C.
-Greenhouse Gas Emission Reporting Regulation?
+How does the Provincial Inventory relate to other B.C. government initiatives involving GHG emissions data such as reporting under the Greenhouse Gas Emission Reporting Regulation?